Fried Aubergine (Eggplant), Courgette (Zucchini) and Peppers with Tomato Sauce-Saksuka

 Salt and ground black pepper to taste

 On a separate pan, sauté the garlic for a minute or so with the olive oil.
-Add the canned tomatoes and mix well.
+Add the canned tomatoes and the hot pepper paste (if you are using) and mix well.
 Stir in the red pepper flakes and the parsley.
 Add salt and pepper to your taste.
 The tomato sauce is ready.

 For the yoghurt sauce, beat the yoghurt with the garlic and season to taste with salt and pepper.